When a weed-friendly world collides with your job application

 OVERSEAS AND CANADA

-Drug testing is not as common overseas, and countries including Canada and some European countries ban random testing, citing an employee’s basic right to privacy, according to the Society for Human Resource Management, a trade group for human resources professionals.
+Drug testing is not as common overseas, and some countries, including Canada and some European countries, ban random testing, citing an employee’s basic right to privacy, according to the Society for Human Resource Management, a trade group for human resources workers.
 The group urges caution to its membership for companies considering wholesale export of company policies outside of the United States.

 Marijuana use and possession remains illegal under Canadian criminal law but medical cannabis is legal.
 Workers who test positive for marijuana and are using it under a doctor’s orders are likely protected by provincial or federal human rights legislation, Vallance said.